Samkth123/KTH-md/Execution/Lecture 1.md

 Övning i klassen: Hur mycket lika tycker man?
 - We usually think people think like us, but this exercise showed its wrong

+Most importnat having fun in a group
+- Are we having fun? ask if fighting